• Subscribe

 • Michael Lind

 Michael Lind is the author of more than a dozen books of political journalism, history, fiction, and poetry.
-A contributor to Tablet and County Highway, he has been an editor or contributor of Harper’s Magazine, the New Yorker, The New Republic, The National Interest, and Salon.
+A contributor to Tablet and County Highway, he has been an editor or contributor of Harper’s Magazine, The New Yorker, The New Republic, The National Interest, and Salon.
 His most recent books are The New Class War: Saving Democracy from the Managerial Elite (2020) and Hell to Pay: How the Suppression of Wages is Destroying America (2023).

 Contributions from Michael Lind